Guide to COPPA in Websites and Mobile Apps

 There are more than a few ways you can accept this consent:

 - A signed consent can be delivered to you via electronic scan, mail, or fax.

-- A free of charge call center with trained support team.
+- A free of charge call center with a trained support team.

 - A video conference with support staff.

-- Use of online payment methods which notify the owner about each separate transaction.
+- Use of online payment methods that notify the owner about each separate transaction.

-- A copy of a government issued ID card with the assurance that personal data will destroyed after the verification process is complete.
+- A copy of a government-issued ID card with the assurance that personal data will be destroyed after the verification process is complete.